SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'So you’ve attended MBLGTACC and you’ve got a great idea for a workshop... now what?
-It''s a great time for you to do some brainstorming.
-Read our helpful guide to learn more.'
+            text: "So you’ve attended MBLGTACC and you’ve got a great idea for a workshop... now what?
+It's a great time for you to do some brainstorming.
+Read our helpful guide to learn more."
       -
         type: set
         attrs:
+          id: TsPWJS62
           values:
             type: buttons
             buttons:
               -
+                id: zPjJw3cH
                 link: 'entry::79b20e53-7e95-476e-adcd-6748ba545021'
                 text: 'Get started'
                 color: btn-white